Corporate social responsibility

 We support the communities in which we operate by providing pro bono legal and other non-legal services in a way that ensures the greatest possible positive impact on society and is rewarding for our staff.
 We do this primarily through our Pro Bono Program and our Community Program.

 In Kind Report

-Sparke Helmore's In Kind Social and Environmental Sustainability Report looks at some of the fantastic community projects we've been involved in and provides an update on our pro bono contribution since we became a signatory to the National Pro Bono Aspirational Target.
+Sparke Helmore's In Kind social sustainability report FY2017/18 looks at some of the fantastic community projects we've been involved in and provides an update on our pro bono contribution since we became a signatory to the National Pro Bono Aspirational Target.

 We are committed to minimising the environmental impact of our business and ensuring our operations are conducted in line with the principles of ecologically sustainable development.
 We strive to ensure that the conduct of our business is environmentally sound and acceptable to our clients, staff and the community at large.

 We are an active member of the Australia Legal Sector Alliance (AusLSA) an affiliation of Australian law firms dedicated to reducing their environmental impact.
 A condition of membership is that we measure and take steps to reduce our environmental impact on an annual basis.
 We have committed to formulating an environmental management system through AusLSA.
 In doing so, the firm is focused on reducing its environmental footprint, ensuring it is sourcing environmentally sustainable products, and implementing systems and procedures to monitor and manage resource consumption.